 Seriously.
 It's important enough that you really need to read this book before you do anything else.

-Effective Modern C++ is probably the book I've read the most in this list.
+Click here to get this book.
+This is probably the book I've read the most in this list.
 I don't even know how many times I've read this book.
 I ordered this book when a friend of mine showed me his copy.
 I forget now what we were discussing.
 But I remember buying this book the same day.

 I especially like how Effective Modern C++ is divided into small items.
 I used to think of these as chapters.
 But they're shorter than chapters.
 I've read many items in about 10 minutes while riding the bus to work.

+Click here to get this book and extend your knowledge of design patterns.
 I'm a big fan of design patterns.
 And because I like to help you learn how to code through games, then game design patterns are a must.
 Game Programming Patterns fills this need perfectly.
 You'll not only learn some of the original patterns from the GoF in a new light, you'll learn about some new ones just for games.

 Patterns like the Game Loop and Dirty Flag will help you understand and program better games.
 If you can create a game, then you can create any type of software application.
 That's because most software has lots of time to do things.